ShaohuaDong2021/LoReTrack/README.md

-### The code is still being prepared.
+### The code and weights are still being prepared.
 Please stay tuned.
 Thank you!

 # LoReTrack